 In 1976, local churches and community leaders came together to discuss the growing poverty levels in Jackson, Tennessee.
 The common problem: each individual church and civic organization did not have the resources to effectively provide relief for those in need.
 To coordinate a united effort, they formed a separate agency to help: the Regional Inter-Faith Association (RIFA).

 In the fall of 2012, RIFA moved from its location on North Highland Avenue to new facilities at 133 Airways Boulevard.
-This new building will be an updated and more efficient space to better serve those in need in Jackson-Madison County and seven surrounding counties.
+This new building is an updated and more efficient space to better serve those in need in Jackson-Madison County and seven surrounding counties.

 Regional Inter-Faith Association | 133 Airways Blvd. | Jackson, TN 38301 | 731.427.7963 | Site by Raines Design.